Logo

 Assigning user types

 You can specify a user type to be inserted into the AST structure at the place where the symbol would otherwise had the originally generated type.
 Add after a grammar symbol a colon followed by a user type name to instruct parol to use this type instead.
-In your language implementation you have to provide fallible or infallible conversions from the original generated types to your types by implementing one of the traits From or TryFrom.
-An examples can be found in the list_auto example.
+In your language implementation you have to provide fallible conversions from references of the original generated types (&T) to your types (U) by implementing the trait TryFrom<&T> for U. An examples can be found in the list_auto example.
 You can also define aliases for the user type names by inserting as many %user_type directives as you want.
 Then use these aliases behind the colons.

 You may have look at example list_auto that demonstrates the handling of user types.